 #2 Things usually go the wrong way for me.

 Also a limiting belief based on fear from past experiences.
 I personally don’t believe anymore that things go wrong.
 Things go as they should even if they don’t go according to our expectations.
-Note that expectations usually turn into early resentments or become long term disappointments.
+Note that expectations usually turn into resentments or become disappointments.
 Expectations’ strong belief that something will happen or be the case in the future only causes trouble.
 It is therefore a good idea to get rid of them too.

 #3 It’s not in my genes.

 A comfortable self-limiting belief which is nothing more than a generational learning.
 Of course we can often look back at our parents and grandparents and see that no one has attempted what we dream of doing.
 Well, be the first then and stop this limiting belief for generations to come.

 #4 I will never find happiness until _____________ (I have the right weight, house, car, partner, degree, job).